Piyushdharkar/Simplified-AlexNet/README.md

 Link to the dataset: https://www.cs.toronto.edu/~kriz/cifar.html

 The dataset can also be loaded through the keras library.

+Run the notebook.ipynb file on Google Colab or on your local machine.